ktorio/ktor-documentation/topics/auto/servers/autoreload.md

 Often, restarting the server can take some time, so Ktor provides a basic auto-reload facility that reloads your Application classes.

-Autoreload is experimental under JDK9+.
-If it doesn't work, feel free to [open an issue](https://github.com/ktorio/ktor/issues/new/choose) and please stick to **JDK 8** in this case.
+>Autoreload is experimental under JDK9+.
+If it doesn't work, feel free to [open an issue](https://github.com/ktorio/ktor/issues/new/choose) and
-{ .note }
-{ #java9 }
+>please stick to **JDK 8** in this case.

-There is a performance penalty when using auto-reloading.
+>There is a performance penalty when using auto-reloading.
 So keep in mind that you should not use it in production or when doing benchmarks.
-{ .note.performance}

-**Table of contents:**

-* TOC
+>
+{type="note" id="java9"}

 ## Automatic reloading on class changes
-{ #basics}
+{id="basics"}

 In both cases, when using the [embeddedServer](#embedded-server) or a [configuration file](#configuration-file), you will have to provide a list of watch substrings that should match the classloaders you want to watch.